 How to apply

 Complete and submit the attached nomination form with supporting documentation via email to enviroawards@portseattle.org.
-All nominations must be submitted NO LATER THAN 5:00 pm PST on February 2, 2022.
+All nominations must be submitted NO LATER THAN 5:00 p.m.
+PST on February 2, 2022.
 Late nominations will not be considered eligible.

 Background